Intelligent-Reliable-Autonomous-Systems/A-MultiObjective-Approach-to-Mitigate-Negative-Side-Effects/README.md

 ./testNSE --nav=data/navigation/grid-3.nav --algorithm=LLAO --numObj=2 --v=100 --gamma=0.95 --slack=5

+Misc:

-9. The maps describing the problems are in the folder:data/[domain_name]/.
+1. The maps describing the problems are in the folder:data/[domain_name]/.
 Data files for Boxpushing domains end with .bp and navigation problems end with .nav

-10. Test_boxpushing.py and test_navigation.py contain the domain-specific support functions for runNSE.py
+2. Test_boxpushing.py and test_navigation.py contain the domain-specific support functions for runNSE.py